Information for Clinicians

 Management of Patients with Confirmed COVID-19

-- CDC Interim Clinical Guidance for Management of Patients with Confirmed COVID-19
+- CDC Interim Guidance for Management of Patients with Confirmed COVID-19

-- CDC Interim Guidance for Discontinuation of Transmission-Based Precautions and Disposition of Hospitalized Patients with COVID-19
+- CDC Interim Guidance for Discontinuation of Transmission-Based Precautions and Disposition of Patients with COVID-19 in Healthcare Settings

-- CDC Interim Considerations for Infection Prevention and Control of COVID-19 in Inpatient Obstetric Healthcare Settings
+- CDC Interim Considerations for Infection and Prevention of COVID-19 in Inpatient Obstetric Healthcare Settings

-Management of Healthcare Personnel with Potential COVID-19 Exposure
+Management of Healthcare Personnel with Suspected or Confirmed COVID-19 Exposure

 Healthcare Supply of Personal Protective Equipment (PPE)